zhmcclient/python-zhmcclient/CONTRIBUTING.rst

 A commit message must start with a short summary line, followed by a blank line.

+Optionally, the summary line may start with an identifier that helps identifying the type of change or the component that is affected, followed by a colon.

-It can include a more detailed description after that.
+It can include a more detailed description after the summary line.
 This is where you explain why the change was done, and summarize what was done.

 It must end with the DCO (Developer Certificate of Origin) sign-off line in the format shown in the example below, using your name and a valid email address of